hai-vr/documentation/docs/products/animation-viewer.md

 If you press CTRL-K, you will open the [Unity Search](https://docs.unity3d.com/Manual/search-overview.html) window.

-After opening this window, click on the three dots at the top right, and make sure *Animation Viewer (anim:)*
+After opening this window, click on the three dots at the top right, and make sure *Animation Viewer (anim:)* is checked.

 You can use the prefix `anim:<your search query>` to only show *Animation Viewer* results.